StyleAiLabs/data4seo-api/docs/API_DEPLOYMENT.md

       "people_also_ask_present": true,
       "people_also_ask_queries": [
-        "What are the best running shoes for beginners?", "How often should you replace running shoes?", "What's the difference between road and trail running shoes?"
+        "What are the best running shoes for beginners?", "How often should you replace running shoes?"
       ],
       "bing_people_also_ask_present": true,
       "bing_people_also_ask_queries": [
         "running shoes for flat feet",
-        "best running shoes 2025",
+        "best running shoes 2025"
-        "running shoes vs walking shoes"
       ],
       "ai_visibility_score": 85.0,
       "competitor_ai_scores": {"adidas.com": 70.0, "puma.com": 45.0},